GoPlausible/algorand-remote-mcp/README.md

 15. `check_balance` - Check the balance of an Algorand account
 16. `get_wallet_publickey` - Get the public key for the configured wallet
 17. `get_wallet_address` - Get the address for the configured wallet
-18. `get_wallet_account` - Get the account information for the configured wallet
+18. `get_wallet_info` - Get the account information for the configured wallet
 19. `get_wallet_assets` - Get the assets for the configured wallet
 20. `reset_wallet_account` - Reset the wallet account for the configured user